SnowyMouse/invader/README.md

 Create or modify a sound tag.

 Options:
+  -b --bitrate <br>            Set the bitrate in kilobits per second.
+This
+                               only applies to vorbis.
   -c --class <class>           Set the class.
 This is required when generating
                                new sounds.
 Can be: ambient-computers,
                                ambient-machinery, ambient-nature,